Evidence-based practices are the answer to our childbirth crisis in America. Scientifically sound studies provide the clearest information.

 Often, the toughest element to instituting Waterbirth at a facility is satisfying an Infection Control Dept. We can provide sanitation recommendations and all of our products are designed with infection control in mind.
-Once you are providing Waterbirth, please list yourself in our Waterbirth Provider Directory, so expectant parents can find you.
 Please contact us with any questions as we are happy to help you facilitate Waterbirth.

 General Birth Data

 Birth Center Resources

 - Outcomes of Care in Birth Centers: Demonstration of Durable Model